davidstone/bounded-integer/bounded-readme.md

 ## The situation so far

-The built-in integer types in C++ (`int`, `unsigned`, `long long`, etc.) are mostly unusable because of the lax requirements on bounds.
-The types defined in `cstdint` are better because they give you stronger guarantees.
+The built-in integer types in C++ (`int`, `unsigned`, `long long`, etc.) are almost impossible to use correctly because of the lax requirements on bounds.
+The types defined in `cstdint` are slightly better because they give you stronger guarantees.

 However, integer comparisons between signed and unsigned types are broken. `cstdint` integers are merely typedefs and thus inherit the same brokenness.
 Integer arithmetic is also broken.
 Signed overflow invokes undefined behavior, and unsigned overflow gives a result modulo the upper bound + 1.